Lionel-Rousseau/postfix-rspamd-hardened-config/docs/hardening-decisions.md

 **Setting:** `smtpd_tls_security_level = may`

-Requiring TLS (`encrypt`) on port 25 would reject all inbound mail from MTAs that do not support STARTTLS — a significant fraction of legitimate servers (legacy infrastructure, small ISPs, servers in regions with low TLS adoption).
+Requiring TLS (`encrypt`) on port 25 would reject all inbound mail from MTAs that do not support STARTTLS, a significant fraction of legitimate servers (legacy infrastructure, small ISPs, servers in regions with low TLS adoption).
 The accepted practice for MTA-to-MTA SMTP on port 25 is to *offer* TLS opportunistically and let DANE enforce it on a per-destination basis on the outbound side.

 The actual TLS enforcement strategy here is:
-- **Inbound port 25:** `may` — accept from all, opportunistically upgrade to TLS
+- **Inbound port 25:** `may` : accept from all, opportunistically upgrade to TLS
-- **Outbound:** `smtp_tls_security_level = dane` — enforce TLS with certificate validation when the remote domain publishes TLSA records in DNSSEC-signed DNS; fall back to opportunistic TLS otherwise
+- **Outbound:** `smtp_tls_security_level = dane` : enforce TLS with certificate validation when the remote domain publishes TLSA records in DNSSEC-signed DNS; fall back to opportunistic TLS otherwise

 This combination provides strong outbound TLS guarantees without breaking inbound compatibility.